words-sdsc/Jupyter_Kepler_Integration/README.md

-#ipython kepler integration
+#Jupyter kepler integration

 [Kepler Project page](https://kepler-project.org/) |
 [SDSC Words Group](http://words.sdsc.edu/) |
 [ipython website](http://ipython.org/) |

-This app will integrate kepler workflows with ipython notebooks.
+This app will integrate kepler workflows with Jupyter notebooks.

 #Installation
 * Install [Kepler] (https://kepler-project.org/) (if you already have it installed on your machine skip this step).